Have Questions?

 662-327-7916

-Pines and Cady Hill has been providing addiction rehab to individuals who live in Starkville, MS. and who are battling with drug and alcohol abuse disorders.
+Pines and Cady Hill has been providing addiction rehab to individuals who live in Starkville, Mississippi and who are battling with drug and alcohol abuse disorders.
 As such, Pines and Cady Hill provides a wide array of services including dialectical behavior therapy, dual diagnosis drug rehab, relapse prevention, vocational rehabilitation services, group therapy, activity therapy and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This facility also thinks that each client benefits most from individualized services.
 Because of this, it has been specializing in a wide collection of personalized treatments like legal advocacy, child care for clients children, veterans, domestic violence, transgender or (LGBT) clients, programs for the hearing impaired and more.
 In the same way, this drug and alcohol rehab facility provides these treatments in the following settings - short term addiction treatment programs, outpatient counseling, outpatient detoxification centers, inpatient drug and alcohol rehab facilities, long term treatment facilities and more.